custompbx/doc/README.md

-# CustomPBX doc
+# CustomPBX documentation
+### FreeSwitch API and Web Graphical user interface (GUI)
 CustomPBX (under development) API server and Web GUI for FreeSWITCH.
-Provide pure FreeSWITCH experience and can be set on existing systems.
+Provide pure FreeSWITCH experience and can be installed on existing systems with importing existing configuration.

 Requirements:
 OS Linux (amd64)